West End Online

 BRENDA BROWN -

-After WEHS, I received a BS Degree in Bacteriology from the U of Alabama in '66.
-I interned at the old S Highlands Hosp in B'ham & am a registered Medical Technologist.
-I worked at S Highlands, Jefferson Health Foundation & East End Hosp (now Medical Center East).
-I have been married to Doug Nunnelley (Woodlawn '60, U of Alabama) for 35 years.
-He is a CPA & worked for Ernst & Young, was chief accounting officer for AmSouth, then CFO at Colonial Properties Trust.
+After WEHS I received a BS Degree in Bacteriology from the University of Alabama in 1966.
+I interned at the old South Highlands Hospital in Birmingham and am a registered Medical Technologist.
+I worked at South Highlands, Jefferson Health Foundation and East End Hospital (now Medical Center East).
+I have been married to Doug Nunnelley (Woodlawn '60) for 35 years.
+He also graduated from the U of A. He is a CPA --worked for Ernst & Young, was chief accounting officer for Amsouth Bancorporation, and then CFO at Colonial Properties Trust.
 He now works part time as controller for Thompson Realty at Shoal Creek.
-We have been in B'ham except for two years in Atlanta in the mid 70's.
-We have 3 children, all graduates from the U of Alabama, all married & currently living in the B'ham area.
-Kelly (31) is a CPA & expecting her 3rd child (Jacob is 3, Allison is 2).
-Kim (30) is a dist sales mgr for Eli Lilly Pharmaceutical.
-Todd (26) is director of public equity investments for Harbert Mgt Corp.
-We love AL football & attend most home games.
-Also we spend as much time as possible at Seacrest Beach on Hwy 30 between PC & Destin.
-I enjoy tennis, bridge, reading, needlework & love the time I get to spend with my children & grandchildren.
-It has been great to talk with old friends because of contacts made through West End Online!
+We have been in Birmingham except for two years in Atlanta in the mid-seventies.
+We have three children.
+They all graduated from the University of Alabama and are all married and currently living in the Birmingham area.
+Kelly (31) is a CPA, but is now expecting her third child (Jacob is 3 and Allison is 2).
+Kim (30) is a district sales manager for Eli Lilly Parmaceutical Co.
+Todd (26) is director of public equity investments for Harbert Management Corp.
+We love Alabama football and attend most home games.
+Also we spend as much time as possible at the beach -- Seacrest Beach on Hwy 30-A between Panama City and Destin.
+I enjoy tennis, bridge, reading, needlework, and love the time I get to spend with my children and grandchildren.
+It has been great to talk with old friends because of contacts made through westendonline!

 GWEN BRYARS - I retired from BellSouth with 30 years service in '94.
 I am presently doing contract work for BellSouth through an outside vendor.